AzureMentor/microsoft-graph-docs/concepts/webhooks.md

 1. Validate the `clientState` property.
 It must match the value originally submitted with the subscription creation request.

+    > [!NOTE]
-    > **Note:** If this isn't true, you should not consider this a valid notification.
+    > If this isn't true, you should not consider this a valid notification.
 It is possible that the notification has not originated from Microsoft Graph and may have been sent by a rogue actor.
 You should also investigate where the notification comes from and take appropriate action.

 1. Update your application based on your business logic.

 1. Send a `202 - Accepted` status code in your response to Microsoft Graph.
 If Microsoft Graph doesn't receive a 2xx class code, it will retry the notification a number of times.

+    > [!NOTE]
-    > **Note:** You should send a `202 - Accepted` status code even if the `clientState` property doesn't match the one submitted with the subscription request.
+    > You should send a `202 - Accepted` status code even if the `clientState` property doesn't match the one submitted with the subscription request.
 This is a good practice as it prevents a potential rogue actor from discovering the fact that you may not trust their notifications, and perhaps using that information to guess the value of the `clientState` property.

 Repeat for other notifications in the request.